Soho Theatre Walthamstow: Restoration of the building

-Soho Theatre Walthamstow
+Soho Theatre Ownership

 In 2025, the venue reopened as Soho Theatre Walthamstow, featuring a 960-seat main auditorium, three studio spaces and four bars.
 It is operated by Soho Theatre, which has run a lively venue in Dean Street, central London, for 25 years.
 This new site presents a similar mix of comedy, cabaret and theatre including a yearly pantomime.

 Comedy will take centre stage in the opening season, with the monthly Neon Nights featuring acclaimed performers including Sara Pascoe, Rosie Jones, Larry Dean, and Phil Wang.
 Soho Theatre's work as London's leading producer of Indian comedy will be mirrored in its opening season, with artists of South Asian heritage from around the world featuring prominently, including performances scheduled from Rahul Dua and Biswa Kalyan Rath.

 Soho Theatre Walthamstow opened with Natalie Palamides' acclaimed show WEER and winter will bring a pantomime to Walthamstow for the first time in over 70 years with Aladdin and The Magic Lamp, directed by Susie McKenna.